Direct Dark Matter Searches

 Research

-My group focuses on direct searches for Light Dark Matter and bosonic Dark Matter candidates with the SuperCDMS experiment in the SNOLAB undeground laboratory in Canada, with the proposed DARWIN experiment, and with the proposed DELight experiment to be built in Baden-Württemberg.
+My group focuses on direct searches for Light Dark Matter and bosonic Dark Matter candidates with the CRESST experiment in the "Laboratori Nazionali del Gran Sasso (LNGS)" undeground laboratory in Italy, with the proposed DARWIN experiment, and with the proposed DELight experiment to be built in Baden-Württemberg.

-In addition to data analyses we are working on the optimization of trigger algorithms, both for offline and real-time event selections, and on the design and development of DAQ systems.
+In addition to data analyses we are working on investigating the sources of near-threshold excess rates, on the optimization of trigger algorithms, both for offline and real-time event selections, and on the design and development of DAQ systems.

 Follow this link to find out more.